raicem/podcast-archiver/README.md

 go install github.com/raicem/podcast-archive
 ```

-This will `podcast-archive` executable to in your PATH.
+This will put `podcast-archive` executable to in your PATH.

 ## Usage